-Daily heat styling, the occasional aggressive colour appointment, and loads of time outdoors have left your strands visibly tired-looking, with a slight rough feel, especially towards the tips.
-You’re also no stranger to split ends, and despite your best efforts at choosing a gentler, more hydrating shampoo and conditioner, or using a heat protectant, you’re rocking damaged goods.
-Well worry not: what you need is a twice-to thrice-a-week moisture and smoothness boost.
-Enter the Toni&Guy Nourish Reconstruction Mask (£6.49*), which penetrates deep into the hair fibre to help hydrate dry strands.
+Daily heat styling, the occasional colour appointment, and loads of time outdoors have left your strands frazzled, with a slight rough feel.
+You’re also no stranger to split ends, and despite your best efforts at trying a hydrating shampoo and conditioner, or using a heat protectant, you’re still missing something crucial: a hot oil treatment.

 While you might think this old-school ritual belongs in the past, using it pre-shampoo will revive and replenish your tresses, helping tackle all your damaged hair woes.